Turbnok/volsa2gui/README.md

 The app uses `aplay` command from `alsa` to play sounds.
 It's not mandatory but necessary if you want to hear your samples from within the app.

+Feel free to submit pull requests or suggestions.
+Be warned, the code is a ~~total mess~~ personnal project.

 ## Usage

 1. Power up and USB plug your **Volca Sample 2**